-Welcome to the November 2018 bloodborne pathogens education, we're glad you're here!
-If you have audio capability, you can listen to the narration, but audio is not required to complete this education.
-You may also print a copy of the narration by selecting the document icon at the bottom of this page.
-When you're ready to continue to the course overview, click the forward button in the lower left corner of the course window.
+Welcome to the October 2019 bloodborne pathogens education, we're glad you're here!
+If you have audio capability, you can listen to the narration, but audio is not required to complete this module.
+When you're ready to begin, select "click here" at the bottom of the page.
+If you are using a mobile device, you may swipe this page to the left to continue.